Nonlinear biphasic mixture model: existence and uniqueness results: Abstract

 \section{Abstract}

-This paper is concerned with the development and analysis of a mathematical model that is motivated by the interstitial hydrodynamics and tissue deformation mechanics (poro-elasto-hydrodynamics) within an in-vitro solid tumor.
-The classical mixture theory is adopted to mass and momentum balance equations for a two phase system.
-The main contribution of this study: we treat the physiological transport parameter (i.e., hydraulic resistivity) as anisotropic and heterogeneous, thus the governing system is strongly coupled and non-linear.
-We establish the existence and uniqueness results to this non-linear system in a weak sense.
-We show further that the solution depends continuously on the given data.
+This paper is concerned with the development and analysis of a mathematical model that is motivated by interstitial hydrodynamics and tissue deformation mechanics (poro-elasto-hydrodynamics) within an in-vitro solid tumor.
+The classical mixture theory is adopted for mass and momentum balance equations for a two-phase system.
+A main contribution of this study, we treat the physiological transport parameter (i.e., hydraulic resistivity) as anisotropic and heterogeneous, thus the governing system is strongly coupled and non-linear.
+We derived a weak formulation and then formulated the equivalent fixed-point problem.
+This enabled us to use the Galerkin method, and the classical results on monotone operators combined with the well-known Schauder and Banach {fixed point} theorems to prove the existence and uniqueness results.